SCFUCHS87/ansible/README.md

 This Ansible setup is tailored for x86 systems and provides optional installation of Home Assistant and Homebridge via Docker, with improved security and reliability.

+If you already have Docker containers running, make sure the ports 8123 and 8581 are not in use.
+You’ll be prompted to override them during setup.

 ---

 ## 🧾 What This Does